a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 Ping-Pong Show Scam

 You are most likely walking down a lively street in town, and someone approaches you with a menu of different adult shows happening at a venue, including the infamous ping-pong show.
-They’ll tell you the shows FREE; you just need to buy a drink to enjoy them.
+They’ll tell you the shows FREE and you just need to buy a drink to enjoy the show.

 Once you’ve gone and enjoyed the show, you’re presented with a 2000 Baht+ bill, and they tell you this is the cost of the show and drink.